scott-salter/scott-salter.com/_notes/A powerful question to end your day.md

 ---
 title: A powerful question to end your day with
+excerpt: Did the people I care about most get my best energy today?
+It's a powerful question to ask each day.
 ---

 *"Did the people I care about most, get my best energy?"*